 The Five Thousand Pound Life: The Energy Issue (Part 9) | Deirdre Lord | Recorded May 10, 2014 | Running time: 14:54

-Deirdre Lord, Co-founder of The Megawatt Hour, details how a subscription service brings transparency to utility bills for consumers of electricity and natural gas.
+Deirdre Lord, Co-founder of The Megawatt Hour, details how a subscription service brings transparency to utility bills for consumers of electricity and natural gas when everyone should be wanting to save energy.
 By making data on these deregulated markets accessible and actionable, The Megawatt Hour helps to align business goals with energy decisions.
 While applauding this transparency, the panel also debates the potential merits of communicating a cultural or social impact — “who died to put the oil in your car” — when considering transparency in energy markets.

 The Five Thousand Pound Life: The Energy Issue (Part 10) | Marshall Cox | Recorded May 10, 2014 | Running time: 08:05